Healthy Food Pantry Initiatives

 Feeding America Map the Meal Gap - An interactive tool that shows food insecurity levels by state and county.

-Food Security Websites
+Food Security Websites and Documents

 The following websites and documents can help us understand food security and teach us ways to help our community as a whole become more food secure.